dmtyry/IntroToKubernetes/Challenges/09-networking.md

 In this challenge you will be installing an Ingress Controller and learning how the "Ingress" resource in Kubernetes works.

-- Delete the existing content-web deployment and service.
-- Install the nginx ingress controller.
-- Deploy the content-web service and create an Ingress resource for it.
-- **Optional** Enable SSL/TLS on the ingress

 ## Success Criteria

 1. The nginx Ingress Controller is installed in your cluster
-1. You've recreated a new Ingress for content-web that allows access through a domain name.
+1. You've recreated a new Ingress for content-web and langfacts that allows access through a domain names (use https://nip.io/).
+1. **Optional** Enable SSL/TLS on the ingress

 ## References